simon-panek/reading-notes/programming-js.md

 Mixing numbers and strings

-- Quotes around a number (`#`) create a string, not a numberic number type.
+- Quotes around a number (`#`) create a string, not a numeric number type.
 Arithmetic operators cannot be used on strings
   - Example: `'2' + '2' = '22'` *Adding strings concatenates them, it does not add.*
   - Example: `12 + 'Bob' = '12Bob'` *Adding a number to a string, creates a new concatenated string*
-  - Example: `'seven' * 'nine' = NaN` *(Not a Number) attempting to use arethmetic operators on strings will return a value called NaN*
+  - Example: `'seven' * 'nine' = NaN` *(Not a Number) attempting to use arithmetic operators on strings will return a value called NaN*

 ## Read: JavaScipt and JQuery Text pg 88-94